-SDLC Termination: The Bridge Router software provides SDLC Primary Link Station functionality for DLSw.
+SDLC Termination: The Distributed Routing software provides SDLC Primary Link Station functionality for DLSw.
 This allows the Brouter to communicate with SDLC Secondary Link Station devices.
-The Brouter supports SDLC termination of T2.0 (3270) and T2.1 (APPC) devices, including SDLC multidrop support.
+The Brouter supports SDLC termination of T2.0 (such as 3270) and T2.1 (such as APPC) devices, including SDLC multidrop support.
 T2.0 and T2.1 nodes cannot be mixed on the same multidrop link.
 Since the SDLC data link is terminated in the Brouter, no SDLC control information is passed between Brouters.
 A single Brouter can support multiple SDLC stations on each SDLC interface through use of the multidrop capabilities.
 The maximum number of SDLC stations supported is a function of memory available on the Brouter and configuration.

-Local Conversion: The Bridge Router software supports both SDLC and LLC2 termination concurrently in the same Brouter.
+Local Conversion: The Distributed Routing software supports both SDLC and LLC2 termination concurrently in the same Brouter.
 It also supports the connection of locally attached SDLC devices to locally attached LLC devices.

 Dynamic Discovery Via DLSw Groups: In addition to the static entry of DLSw router neighbors, DLSw neighbors can dynamically find each other by using the DLSw Group Membership functionality based on Multicast OSPF.
 DLSw groups alleviate the need for long lists of static IP addresses.
 The Brouter can be a member of as many as 64 groups.
-Both Client/Server and Peer to Peer groups are supported.
+Both Client/Server and Peer-to-Peer groups are supported.

 Flow Control: DLSw supports both TCP and DLSw session flow control.
-Two Bridge Router software enhancements to DLSw, ENTER_BUSY and EXIT_BUSY, support session level flow control, allowing one end of the session to notify the other end of congestion and the clearing of congestion.
+Two Distributed Routing software enhancements to DLSw, ENTER\BUSY and EXIT\BUSY, support session level flow control, allowing one end of the session to notify the other end of congestion and the clearing of congestion.
 In addition, DLSw will flow control the SNA data link with Receiver Not Ready (RNR) in the event of TCP transmit congestion.
 Brouters congested on TCP receive decrease their TCP window.
-TCP flow control is accomplished by use of the TCP slow start algorithm.
+TCP flow control is accomplished using the TCP slow start algorithm.